 Q7: Can the quotations from vendors be modified to add or include extra complimentary items/services?

 No. Quotations that differ from the packages under the PSG are non-approved and will be rejected.

 Any modifications must be quoted separately from the PSG package and any amendments to the package must be approved again by the IMDA.

-We cannot.
-All submissions must be made by the organisation themselves.
+Unfortunately, we cannot.
+All submissions must be made by the business themselves.
 However, our sales team and executives will guide you through the application process.